samcartersmith/cds/CONTRIBUTING.md

 ### Testing on external projects

-- Build your project and any dependencies of that project.
-Generally at a minimum you will need `cds-common` and whatever you are testing e.g. `cds-mobile`.
-This would require running `make build.mobile` and `make build.common`
+- Build your project and any dependencies of that project with `make build.packages`.
 - The output of the packages above will be in `bazel-out/darwin-fastbuild/bin/eng/shared/design-system`.
 Locate your package in the subdirectory `[package]/package`.
 For example
   `cds-mobile` would be in `bazel-out/darwin-fastbuild/bin/eng/shared/design-system/mobile/package`
 - Copy the absolute path to your package
-- In the external project add a resolution to your package(s) Like this:
+- In the external project add to dependencies and resolution portion of package.json to guarantee everything is pulling from your local packages:

 ```
-  "@cbhq/cds-mobile": "/Users/home/repo/bazel-out/darwin-fastbuild/bin/eng/shared/design-system/mobile/package",
-  "@cbhq/cds-common": "/Users/home/repo/bazel-out/darwin-fastbuild/bin/eng/shared/design-system/common/package"
+  "@cbhq/cds-common": "file:/absolute path to this/repo/bazel-out/darwin-fastbuild/bin/eng/shared/design-system/common/package",
+  "@cbhq/cds-fonts": "file:/absolute path to this/repo/bazel-out/darwin-fastbuild/bin/eng/shared/design-system/fonts/package"
+  "@cbhq/cds-lottie-files": "file:/absolute path to this/repo/bazel-out/darwin-fastbuild/bin/eng/shared/design-system/lottie-files/package",
+  "@cbhq/cds-mobile": "file:/absolute path to this/repo/bazel-out/darwin-fastbuild/bin/eng/shared/design-system/mobile/package"
+  "@cbhq/cds-utils": "file:/absolute path to this/repo/bazel-out/darwin-fastbuild/bin/eng/shared/design-system/utils/package"
+  "@cbhq/cds-web": "file:/absolute path to this/repo/bazel-out/darwin-fastbuild/bin/eng/shared/design-system/web/package"
 ```

 - Run `yarn install` on the external project